 The value of a great story cannot be quantified.
 When people are moved, inspired or just made curious by a story, they’ll keep giving you their attention and want to be a part of your story, too.

 What is your business’ story?
-What do you want communicated when a customer selects your product or service?
+What do you want to be communicated when a customer selects your product or service?
 These are important considerations, but the results don’t need to be serious.

 For example, Redneck Bank, “Where the bankin’s funner!”

-Redneck Bank goes all in — or is that “hog wild?” — when it comes to their brand voice.
+Redneck Bank goes all-in—or is that “hog wild?”—when it comes to their brand voice.
 They are intentionally silly.
 Why not?
-As an internet-only bank they face stiff competition online.
-What other bank presents their savings rates data with what appears to be a fly on your screen?
+As an internet-only bank, they face stiff competition online.
+What other bank presents its savings rates data with what appears to be a fly on your screen?

 Ask yourself how your online business’ brand can choose to be different.
 Attention and rewards go to those who stand out.
 Find the appropriate level for your industry and comfort level.

 Publication needs to be part of your marketing plan.
 Not all businesses are media businesses, but all businesses need to use media strategically.
 “Publication” includes everything from social media outreach to content development and distribution.

 Solopreneurs have an array of effective tools to create and distribute content.
 Much can be accomplished spending little but making an investment of time.